Marathon Infinity: Gameplay

 Core game mechanics change little from Marathon 2 except for the addition of a new weapon, the "KKV-7 10mm SMG Flechette".
 The player is placed into a usually semi-nonlinear level and is generally given a task which must be completed.
 Upon completion of this objective, the player then proceeds to an extraction point, usually in the form of a terminal.
 In Infinity, there are a few major deviations.
 Unlike previous games, certain actions will cause the game to branch out.
 The game does not contain multiple endings, as these branches will eventually merge back into the main story.
 The game also makes much greater use of plugin physics models that change game settings from level to level.
 This is most evident from the player's constantly changing allies throughout the game, as almost every creature in the game will act as both allies and enemies as the game progresses.
-Marathon Infinity utilizes "Vacuum levels" a great deal more than previous installments in the series (only one such level appeared in the original Marathon and were completely absent in Marathon 2).
+Marathon Infinity utilizes "Vacuum levels" a great deal more than previous installments in the series (only one such level appeared in the original Marathon and they were completely absent in Marathon 2).
 In these levels the player is restricted to certain weapons and gradually loses oxygen, failure to keep the player's oxygen supply from running out will result in death.

 Multiplayer in Marathon Infinity is identical to the second game, except for new maps, such as "Beyond Thunderdome", an extension on the "Thunderdome" level in Marathon 2.
 Marathon Infinity also contains "House of pain", a duplicate of the Marathon 2 level, and "King of pain", a similar level to "House of pain".
 In total, Infinity contains 25 single-player or co-op levels, three "Vidmaster's challenges", or extra-hard levels, and 23 multiplayer maps.